VCVRack/Rack/plugins/community/repos/bsp/README.md

 NOTE: This can also be used as a simple asymmetric waveshaper for audio signals

 NOTE: For use as an amplifier, set "CTR" to -10, then use "POS" to set the amplification (-4..4) (negative values flip the phase)

+# BeatFreq

+Tuner + note independent beat frequency generator.

+This module can be used to detune incoming pitch CV signals by octaves, semitones, and cents.

+It can also generate note independent beat frequencies which are very useful in dual oscillator patches.
+The beat frequency settings determines the "phasing speed".
+Unlike regular detuning, the phasing speed remains contains for all notes.

+NOTE: The octave and semitone modulation ports are additive
+NOTE: The cent and beatfreq modulation ports are multiplicative (useful for vibratos etc)